Basic Essential Principles of Insurance

 Attachment of risks

-The contract of insurance cannot be enforce with the attachment of definite risk.
+The contract of insurance cannot be enforced with the attachment of definite risk.

 Arbitration